bitpay/android-sdk/README.md

 ## Quick Start Guide

-To get up and running with our Java library quickly, see the GUIDE here: https://github.com/bitpay/android-sdk/blob/master/GUIDE.md
+To get up and running with our Android SDK quickly, see the GUIDE here: https://github.com/bitpay/android-sdk/blob/master/GUIDE.md

 ## More Samples and Documentation